There is a problem at the heart of all science.

 Fortunately for most practical tasks that scientists do, it doesn’t matter.
 General Relativity describes gravity in the world of huge objects, like the orbits of planets and stars.
 Quantum Mechanics describes the world inside the atom.

-It’s in two special circumstances that scientists would want to combine the two theories and the gibberish becomes an issue;
+It’s largely in two special circumstances that scientists would want to combine the two theories, and the gibberish becomes an issue;

 - When studying black holes